A Good Time

 A Good Time is the second studio album by Nigerian singer Davido.
-It was released on November 22, 2019, through Davido Music Worldwide, RCA Records and Sony Music.
+It was released on November 22, 2019, via Davido Music Worldwide, RCA Records and Sony Music.
 The album features guest appearances from Chris Brown, Summer Walker, Gunna, A Boogie wit da Hoodie, Dremo, Peruzzi, Popcaan, Zlatan, Yonda, Wurld and Naira Marley.
-Davido enlisted Speroach Beatz, Tekno, Shizzi, Kiddominant, P2J, London on da Track, Fresh VDM, Seyi, Teekay Witty, Ray Keys and Vstix to produce the album.
-In December 2019, Davido announced a North American tour in support of the album; the tour was scheduled to begin in the winter and end in spring 2020.
-In March 2020, Davido postponed the tour due to the ongoing COVID-19 pandemic.
+Its production was handled by Speroach Beatz, Tekno, Shizzi, Kiddominant, P2J, London on da Track, and Fresh VDM, among others.
+To promote the album, Davido announced plans to embark on a North American tour, which was scheduled to begin in the winter and end in 2020.
+However, the tour was postponed due to the COVID-19 pandemic.